 The machine geometry must be specified by the machine tool builder in the description of kinematics.
 M116 works only on rotary tables.
-M116 cannot be used with swivel heads.
-If your machine is equipped with a table/head combination, the TNC ignores the swivel-head rotary axes.
+M116 cannot be with a table/head combination, the TNC ignores the swivel-head rotary axes.

-M116 is also effective in an active tilted working plane and in combination with M128 if you used the M138 function to select rotary axes, see "Selecting tilting axes: M138", page 426.
+M116 is also effective in an active tilted working plane and in combination with M128 if you used the M138 function to select rotary axes, see "Selecting tilting axes: M138", page 467.
 Then M116 affects only those rotary axes that were selected with M138.